-Book a fully catered break, drop-off meals or a special celebration by calling upmarket Goose on the Loose, or Sue Edwards for anything from a finger buffet to formal dinner parties.
+Book a fully catered break, drop-off meals or a special celebration which can be tailored to your needs by the chef and catering team at Sugnall.
 Eat indoors or eat out on the terrace with the chink of glasses and the smoke from the barbie hanging in the rural air.
 Caterers will even find their own area to set up, with an extra sink, hand-wash basin and power points.
 In the mornings, take advantage of the complimentary continental breakfast.

 Want to eat ‘out’ out?
 Pubs in Eccleshall offering cold drinks and a warm welcome include the Star Inn and The Old Smithy.
 In Ashley, The Peel Arms is good for hearty, homey fare, while Merckx Bar offers a bikey theme and gins to make you grin.
 For Italian, it’s Pasta Di Pizza and Thai Lanna for something more exotic.